 Network Performance Monitor also has an inbuilt alerts system.
 The user can set parameters for alerts, and the program will send notifications via email or SMS once the alert criteria has been met.
 You don’t need to manually monitor your network 24/7 in order to stay up to date with new events.
 The notifications feature automates this process and flags up events where there is an issue.

 If you want a clearer perspective of your network connectivity and topology, Network Performance Monitor can produce heatmaps as well.
 A heatmap of IT infrastructure shows where connectivity is good and where it is poor, an invaluable diagnostics tool.
+The NPM focuses on the statuses of network devices.
+If you want a deeper perspective on network traffic, you will also need the SolarWinds NetFlow Traffic Analyzer.

 Overall this is a great product for SMEs and larger enterprises alike.
 SolarWinds Performance Monitor comes with a price tag of $2,895 (£2,156).
 You can also download the 30-day free trial from here.